tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 It exercises all of the components but it's naive as it relies on Yahoo being up and returning the expected result.
 It starts up the entire application in the `@Before` which in turn starts up the web container, initialises the UI and market data components.
 The browser is then fired up and used to simulate the user's interaction (line 12).
 The result is scraped directly from the browser (line 13).

-The assertion that the scraped result is as expected is wrapped in a call to poll the UI periodically (with the call to `waitFor` on line 13) because the request from the browser to the application is asynchronous.
+The assertion on the result is wrapped in a call to poll the UI periodically (the call to `waitFor` on line 13) because the request from the browser to the application is asynchronous.
 Notice the long timeout value of five seconds because Yahoo is a publicly available service with no guarantees of responsiveness.
-It's another error prone aspect to this test.
+It may take this long or longer to respond.
+It's another brittle aspect to this test.

 A> ##Page driver pattern {#page-driver-pattern-aside}
 A>